 None of them advocated the use of textbooks or testing.

-The three founders are German, Italian, and British, respectively.
+The three founders are English, Italian, and German, respectively.
 And each founder had a deep desire to contribute to bringing about a better world through education.

 They each created a method that honors the child as both a physical and spiritual being, built on a liberal arts foundation.

 For these reasons, I have a deep respect for all three of these approaches.